bobbyleeacn/stripe/README.md

 The following **optional** features are implemented:
 - User can refund charges from the charges tab.
 - Third tab for disputes.
+- Support for multiple currencies.

-The following **additional** features are implemented:
+The following are features to be implemented in future installments:
 - Improve overall look / cosmetics
 - Add sorting and search capabilites